 Ridge Vent Installation (Ventilation)

 If you read the section about synthetic underlayment above, then you understand the importance of a properly ventilated attic space.
 Because if your house can't breathe, all the moisture from your day-to-day activities will stagnate in the attic and lead to not only mildew, but also higher energy bills.
 It's true, your attic's irregular temperatures mean your heating system will have to work harder in the winter and cooling system harder in the summer.
+This is especially true for Charlotte roofing systems.
 Coupled with an underlayment that can breathe, ridge vent installation completes your needs for attic ventilation.
 In many areas, you'll also need a ridge vent to be "up to code."

 Ridge Cap Shingles